• Facebook

 • Certificate Installation: It downloads a root CA and a client PFX certificate from a user-provided repository and installs them into the local machine's certificate store.

-• Enabling TLS: It utilizes the Enable-NCacheTLS command to bind the certificates to the NCache service for both client-to-server and server-to-server communication.
+• Enabling TLS: It utilizes the Enable-NCacheTLS command to bind the certificates to the NCache service for server-to-server communication.

 • Service Restart: It automatically restarts the NCache service (ncachesvc) to apply the new security settings.